State Flower: Native Sunflower

 N/A

-Funding Source:
+Funding Sources

 The Kansas healthy soil fund can receive appropriations from the legislature as well as gifts, grants or private contributions.

-Funding Type:
+Funding Type/s:

-Grants, loans and incentives can be used to to train or educate farmers and agricultural cooperatives or to further their “employment, income and productivity”.
+Grants, loans, and incentives can be used to to train or educate farmers and agricultural cooperatives or to further their “employment, income and productivity”.

-Practices eligible for funding:
+Practices Eligible for Funding:

 “Healthy soils practices” means agricultural practices that: